KEEPING CHILDREN SAFE

 Full details of our Online Safety Policy can be found in the Policies section of the school website

 As a result of isolation and home learning, our pupils are likely to be spending increased amounts of time on line.
 We have therefore subscribed to a monthly Online Safety Newsletter for parents.
-This will be distributed with the school newsletter and will also be posted on the school website.
-See "Files to Download" below.
+This is distributed with the school newsletter.
+The newsletter can also be accessed on the "files" section at the bottom of the Online Safety Page of the school website.

 When should I report to CEOP?